DIMProductions/loomis-rotation-lab/README.md

-# 🎛️ Loomis Rotation Lab v0.1 // TRACE PRACTICE RIG
+# 🎛️ AnimX // TRACE PRACTICE RIG

 A lightweight **browser-based Loomis head rotation practice tool**.
 Right now it’s not a “smart teacher” — it’s a **trace-mode lab** with stripe guides so you can grind rotations fast.